Asymptotic distribution of CM points on the reduction of the Drinfeld modular curve: General discriminant

 \section{General discriminant}

-In this section, we explain how to extend Theorem \ref{thmB} from square-free discriminant to general discriminants.
+In this section, we explain how to extend Theorems \ref{thmA} and \ref{thmB}, from square-free discriminant to general discriminants.
 The argument also gives the proof for Theorem \ref{thmB'}.
 We do so by following the strategy presented in \cite{clozelullmo}.
 We begin by introducing Hecke operators.